 Keeping those Rouladen snug is key!
 After rolling, secure them tightly with kitchen twine or butcher’s string.
 You can also use toothpicks, but be sure to remove them before serving.
 Another tip is to sear the Rouladen on all sides before braising.
 This helps to create a nice crust that will hold them together and add depth of flavor to the sauce.
 Don’t be afraid to be generous with the twine or toothpicks!

-What liquid is best for braising the Rouladen, and can I use a slow cooker?
+What liquid is best for braising the Beef Rouladen, and can I use a slow cooker?

 Traditionally, German Rouladen are braised in a mixture of beef broth and red wine.
 This creates a rich, flavorful sauce.
 You can also use a good quality dark beer for a more robust flavor.
 As for the slow cooker, definitely!
 It’s a fantastic way to get that melt-in-your-mouth tenderness.
 Just sear the Rouladen, then move them to your slow cooker with the braising liquid.
 Cook on low for 6-8 hours, or until the beef is very tender.
 You may need to thicken the sauce afterward by simmering it in a saucepan on the stovetop.